-As a birder who got their start by through digital birding tools, I advise you not be afraid to try things out, be curious, and find something that works for you.
-These are fantastic resources that can help you connnect you to the birding community, and expand your own knowledge on the life of birds.
+As a birder who got their start by using digital birding, I advise you not be afraid to try things out, be curious, and find something that works for you.
+These are fantastic resources that can help connect you to the birding community, as well as help you expand your own knowledge on the life of birds.